About Us

 I have been supporting birthing mothers and offering Midwifery and Doula care for more than three decades.
 As a Licensed and Certified Professional Midwife, I have a special focus on Home Birth.
 I am also the mother of two grown daughters, a wife, a grandmother, a teacher, a childbirth educator, a birth activist and founder of the Family Life Center.
 I am one of the founders of BirthNet, a local non-profit organization whose mission is to educate the public about maternity care in order to improve it.
 I train doulas and am happy to have seen the number of doulas in the Capital District grow exponentially since I began our trainings over 10 years ago.
 I received my Registered Nurse license in New York in 1980.
 After apprenticing for 15 years with two local birth professionals, I earned my Certified Professional Midwife (CPM) credential from the North American Registry of Midwives in 1998.
 In September, 2010, I earned my Bachelor’s of Science Degree in Midwifery from the National College of Midwifery, completing a survey of Capital District Women on their attitudes toward Midwifery Care, Doula Support and Free-standing Birth Centers.
 I received a license as a Midwife in NY State (LM/CNM) in 2011.
 I have been supporting families who want support using water during birth for over 15 years.
 I have been blessed to be present at hundreds of births of new families.

-Tisha Graham, CPM, CCE, CD, CLC
+Tisha Graham, she/her, CPM, CCE, CD, CLC

 As is true for many of us who support birthing women, I came to this work through the births of my own children.
 I am the mother of five children and continued to deepen my connection to birth support and to midwifery with each subsequent birth.
 First certified as a Childbirth Educator more than 25 years ago, I continue to teach childbirth classes which is something I am very passionate about.
 I was called to provide labor support by various families over the years, and when my own children were older, I was able to commit to full scope labor support work and became a Certified Doula.
 The next step to take was midwifery certification, and I chose the Certified Professional Midwife credential as it most closely reflects the kind of midwifery I am most philosophically alligned with.
 And finally, after 16 consecutive years of either being pregnant and/or nursing, I chose to formalize my vast experience around breastfeeding by becoming a Certified Lacation Counselor.
 I am involved in the politics and policies surrounding access to midwives in all settings as the coordinator for New York Friends of Midwives.
 I co-founded and am active in the local organization, BirthNet, which serves to educate the community about evidence-based maternity care in order to improve women’s experiences and outcomes.
 It is an honor and a privilege to be with families during this powerful and exciting time.